bjatkin/yok/README.md

 The following tasks should be completed in the near future:
 - [ ] Add support for string computation (+).
 - [ ] Add support for binary expressions (== != > >= < <= && ||)
-- [ ] The Lex phase should produce a stream of parse.Tokens rather than Nodes.
 - [ ] Seperate Expr and Stmt ast.builders to make building if, call, and other nodes more robust.

 The following tasks are still in progress: